timosalm/tap-spring-developer-workshop/workshop/content/exercises/path-to-prod-cicd.md

 ##### Image Provider

-To be able to get all the benefits our application Kubernetes provides, we have to containerize it.
+Since TAP is built upon Kubernetes we need to package our application into a container, this is what the image provider step does.

 The most obvious way to do this is to write a Dockerfile, run `docker build`, and push it to the container registry of our choice via `docker push`.

 For the building of container images from a Dockerfile, TAP uses the open-source tool [kaniko](https://github.com/GoogleContainerTools/kaniko).
-Developers have to specify the following parameter in their Workload configuration where the value references the path of the Dockerfile.
+If you want to use a Dockerfile you can setup your applications Workload to do so using the following `spec.params`.
 ```
 apiVersion: carto.run/v1alpha1
 kind: Workload